AfterShip/phone/README.md

 2. Why is `phone` returning null for a valid phone number?

-	By default the function will validate a mobile phone number only, to validate a landline phone number, please set 3rd parameter `allowLandline` to true.
+	By default, the function will validate a mobile phone number only, to validate a landline phone number, please set 3rd parameter `allowLandline` to true.

 	If you find the result is still incorrect, please submit a ticket to improve our validation rules.